mrtazz/AlertDesigner/README.md

 of the repetitive work of creating Nagios alerts away.
 It's supposed to complement your existing setup and not necessarily replace it.

+This project is no longer actively maintained as I'm not using Nagios anymore.
+If you have a use case for it and are interested in maintaining, let me know [on Twitter](https://twitter.com/mrtazz).

 ## Example

 ```ruby